Taiwan Reports 1,199 New Local COVID-19 Cases - UrduPoint

 Taiwan Reports 1,199 New Local COVID-19 Cases

-China's Taiwan region has recorded 1,351 new COVID-19 cases, including 1,199 locally transmitted cases and 152 imported ones, said the island's disease monitoring agency on Saturday

-TAIPEI, (UrduPoint / Pakistan Point News - 16th Apr, 2022 ) --:China's Taiwan region has recorded 1,351 new COVID-19 cases, including 1,199 locally transmitted cases and 152 imported ones, said the island's disease monitoring agency on Saturday.
+TAIPEI, (UrduPoint / Pakistan Point News - 17th Apr, 2022 ) :China's Taiwan region has recorded 1,351 new COVID-19 cases, including 1,199 locally transmitted cases and 152 imported ones, said the island's disease monitoring agency on Saturday.

 As of Friday, the region had reported a total of 7,752 local infections this year, the agency noted, adding that about 84 percent of Taiwan's population had received one dose of COVID-19 vaccine, while 79 percent got two shots.